Nexmo/nexmo-developer/_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/outbound-pstn-ios/started-project/objective-c.md

 #define kJaneJWT @"" //TODO: swap with a token for Jane
 ```

-2. From the `Make-phone-call` group, open `MakePhoneCallViewController.swift` file and make sure the following lines exist:
+2. From the `Make-phone-call` group, open `MakePhoneCallViewController.m` file and make sure the following lines exist:

  * `#import <NexmoClient/NexmoClient.h>` - imports the sdk
  * `@property User *user;` - sets the user that places the call